 “We wanted to completely fabricate an original story that brings together our absolute freakiest, scariest, most disturbing ideas,” says Crypt TV director Eli Roth, who helped create a new Terror Tram for the theme park.
 “Halloween Horror Nights is the must-see event for any horror movie fan—like the Super Bowl for scary movies—and is my favorite event of the year.”

-The current mazes include hair-raising homages to “American Horror Story,” based on the creepy FX network series; “The Exorcist: The Possession of Regan MacNeil,” which promises all the levitating and head-spinning thrills of the iconic film; and “Freddy vs. Jason: Dream Battle” inspired by the 2003 film about the slasher-villain smackdown.
+Recent mazes have included hair-raising homages to “American Horror Story,” based on the creepy FX network series; “The Exorcist: The Possession of Regan MacNeil,” with all the levitating and head-spinning thrills of the iconic film; and “Freddy vs. Jason: Dream Battle” inspired by the 2003 film about the slasher-villain smackdown.

 The mazes don’t strictly limit themselves to Halloween, either.
-“Krampus: The Christmas Devil” takes its cues from the 2013 film about the “half-goat, half-demon” creature that terrorizes bah-humbug types.
+“Krampus: The Christmas Devil” took its cues from the 2013 film about the “half-goat, half-demon” creature that terrorizes bah-humbug types.